polterguy/polterguy.github.io/tutorials/threading/index.md

 first thread to execute the semaphore slot, becomes the first thread allowed to execute its HTTP GET invocation, while the other 2 threads needs to wait for the first thread to finish before they're allowed access to their lambda object.

-The above example is not a very good example though, since none of the above threads actually _need_ a semaphor, but simply given to allow you to measure the differences in execution speed for the lambda object as a whole.
+The above example is not a very good example of using semaphores, since none of the above threads actually _need_ a semaphor, but simply provided to allow you to measure the differences in execution speed for the lambda object as a whole.
 A better example can be found below.

 ```